-Notes to the standalone financial statements for the year ended 31 March 2019
+Notes to the standalone financial statements for the year ended 31 March 2019 i.
+Loan given to the Company are for their general business purpose.

 25. Details of Loans given, Investment made and Guarantee given covered under section 186(4) of the Companies Act, 2013.